aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-mongodb-recipe.rst

 ------------------

 Here is the Terraform recipe that will spin up an Aiven for Apache Kafka service with Kafka Connect enabled.
 This recipe will also create and configure a MongoDB source connector.
 Before you begin, you will require a MongoDB database and the related database connection information.
-You'll also need to make sure that the database is reachable from the public internet.
+You'll also need to make sure that the database is reachable from the public internet (unless it's part of a paired VPC).

 ..
 Tip::